dvidelabs/flatcc/README.md

 There are two ways to identify the content of a FlatBuffer.
 The first is to use file identifiers which are defined in the schema.
 The second is to use `type identifiers` which are calculated hashes based on each tables name prefixed with its namespace, if any.
+In either case the identifier is stored at offset 4 in binary FlatBuffers, when present.
 Type identifiers are not to be confused with union types.

 ### File Identifiers